xsuryaanshx/Linguistic-help/readme.md

 # Linguistic Help 🇮🇹🇬🇧

-**Linguistic Help** is a real-time voice translation assistant designed to help you communicate بسهولة (easily) in Italy.
+A real-time voice translation assistant to help you communicate in Italy.

-👉 Just open the app and start speaking — no setup needed.

 ---

 ## 🌐 Live App

-🚀 **Use it here:**
 👉 https://xsuryaanshx.github.io/linguistic-help/

 ---

-## ✨ What it does
+## ✨ Features

 * 🎤 Speak in Italian → get instant English translation
-* 💬 Get smart reply suggestions
+* 💬 AI-powered reply suggestions
-* 👆 Tap a suggestion → it replies for you
+* 👆 Tap a suggestion → auto reply
 * 🔊 Hear your reply spoken in Italian
-* 💬 Chat-style conversation for natural interaction
+* ✍️ Type your own responses

 ---

 ## 🧠 Why this exists

-Living in Italy can be challenging if you don’t speak fluent Italian.
+Living in Italy can be difficult without strong Italian skills.

 This app helps with:

 * Job interviews
-* University communication
+* University conversations
-* Daily conversations
+* Daily communication
-* Navigating new environments

 ---